'Our Children Cannot Keep Dying': Philadelphia Officials Hold Emergency Meeting In Wake Of Continued Youth Gun Violence

 “That means those who want to glorify violence, who want to brag about violence, we’re going to track down that conversation and I want you to understand that those of you who may be listening, those who may be recording, we’re going to turn it over to law enforcement,” Williams said.

 Williams says in the next month, city officials plan to have one-on-one conversations with neighborhood gangs to see what they can do to help change their lives.
-He also believes organizing a national response may also be necessary.MORE NEWS: Community Members Vow To Help Bring Back Businesses Damaged In Delaware County Strip Mall Fire
+He also believes organizing a national response may also be necessary.MORE NEWS: Delaware County's Juvenile Detention Center Shut Down, Spokesperson Says

 For a list of gun violence resources in Philadelphia, click here.